olliejday/ug4_project/notes/notes.md

 Set up for SAC to run now as a comparison
 Going to try using same initial replay buffer as CQL ie. loaded with PD agent data

+First SAC run
+Eval curves look sensible and behaviour isn't crazy so def think it's training Couldn't see any completions on eval tho it seems to have some in training?

 * Will need debug it a few times
 *  and then do some hparam tweaks
 *   then run on all 5 seeds